collardeau/react-with-state-props/README.md

 )
 ```

-You can do aysnc stuff too in `withHandlers`:
+You can run async stuff too in `withHandlers`:

 ```javascript